Gregory Gourdet: Awards

 Gourdet was named "Hottest Chef 2012" from Eater Portland.
 He was named "Chef of the Year" in 2013 by the Oregon Department of Agriculture.
 In 2014, he was given the same honor by Eater Portland.

-In 2016, Gourdet was awarded the CODA's 2016 Advocacy Award.
 He is a three-time James Beard Award semifinalist, and, in 2020, received his first nomination as a finalist for the award in the category Best Chef: Northwest & Pacific.
 In 2022, Gourdet's book Everyone's Table: Global Recipes for Modern Health won a James Beard Media Award for Best General Cookbook.
 In 2023, his restaurant Kann was awarded James Beard "Best New Restaurant".
 He won the James Beard Award for Best Chef: Northwest and Pacific (Alaska, Hawaii, Oregon, Washington) in 2024.

 Personal life

 Gourdet is an avid long-distance runner.
 He is openly gay and lives in Portland.

 Gourdet used to battle with cocaine and alcohol, and has been sober since 2007.